patricktan6/tp/docs/UserGuide.md

 #### 3.2.5 View routine details : `routine_view`

-Views the details of a certain routine.
+Views the details of a certain routine in fitNUS.

 Format: `routine_view INDEX`

 Examples:
-* `routine_view 2` Views routine with the index 2.
+* `routine_view 2` Views the routine with the index 2.

 **Before input:**